Mount Allison University is a primarily undergraduate liberal arts and sciences university.

 - Two Mount Allison professors are Canada Research Chairs — the highest research honour in the country

 At Mount Allison, our student-athletes do an exemplary job of combining their commitment to academics with a commitment to performing at the highest level within their sport.

-- 30 per cent of varsity athletes were named U SPORTS Academic All-Canadians or CCAA National Scholars during the 2019-20 academic year
+- Over 30 per cent of varsity athletes were named U SPORTS Academic All-Canadians or CCAA National Scholars during the 2021-22 academic year

 - The Mounties also includes eight club teams and ten intramural sports